qfpl/applied-fp-course/level02/README.md

 path, tried to use information we don't have access to, or haven't validated our inputs sufficiently.

-First, to build this application we're going to need some requirements:
+To build this application we're going to need some requirements:

 ### Requirements
 We have a WebThing(TM) somewhere and we would like, for some